Learning to accelerate distributed ADMM using graph neural networks: Implementation details

 \paragraph{Network architectures} For the network components to predict the hyperparameters, within the message-passing steps, we are using a 2-layer multi-perceptrons.
 The hidden layer has $32$ neurons and there is $1$ output which gets passed through a $\texttt{softplus}$ activation function to ensure positivity.
 We use a \texttt{ReLU} non-linearity between the two layers.

 \begin{itemize} \item We use a single network for all iterations from $k=2$ until $K=10$.
 For the first step, we do not use learning but use the default step size.
 Thus, there are a total of $9$ learned steps in the unrolling scheme.
 The input to the network is given by the stacked optimization variables of the current iteration.
 Thus, the total number of trainable parameters is $3\thinspace753$. \item The input for the edge weight prediction is given by the concatenated local degree profiles of the adjacent nodes \citep{cai2018simple}.
 Each of these consists of $5$ features containing statistics about the the neighborhood structure including the degree, maximum and minimum neighboring degree, as well as the mean and variance.
-To ensure that the communication matrix is symmetric, we sum up the edge predictionsWe use the same predicted communication matrix for all iterations, thus, the number of parameters in the model is $385$. \item In the combined model, we use both the step size network and the edge weight network together.
+To ensure that the communication matrix is symmetric, we sum up the edge predictions.
+Further, we use the same predicted communication matrix for all iterations.
+Thus, the number of parameters in the model is $385$. \item In the combined model, we use both the step size network and the edge weight network together.
 Thus, the total number of parameters is $4\thinspace138$. \end{itemize}

-\paragraph{Loss function} To avoid division by zero, we include the hyperparamter $\varepsilon$ into the loss function in \eqref{eq:loss}.
-In the experiments, we set $\varepsilon=10^{-5}$.

 \paragraph{Training hyperparameters} For the training, we are using the Adam optimizer with a learning rate of $10^{-4}$ and global gradient clipping of with radius $1.0$.
-We are training the model for $100$ epochs using a batch size of $5$.
+We are training the model for $100$ epochs using a batch size of $5$ via gradient accumulation.
 Thus, during training a total of $18\thinspace000$ parameter update steps are executed.
+To avoid division by zero, we include the hyperparameter $\varepsilon$ into the loss function in \eqref{eq:loss}.
+In the experiments, we set $\varepsilon=10^{-5}$. \paragraph{ADMM hyperparameters} If not learned or further specified, we apply the naive step size $\alpha=1$ and the Laplacian matrix $\mathcal L$ of the graph as the communication matrix $P$ in all algorithm steps.
+Like the Laplacian, the degree $d_i$ of each node $i$ depends on the respective graph instance.

+\paragraph{ADMM initialization} In our experiments, we initialize all $x_i$ by $\mathbf 0 \in \mathbb R^n$ and hence also all $y_i$ by $\mathbf 0 \in \mathbb R^n$.
+While it is generally possible to use warm starting with the proposed framework, e.g. through learning \citep{sambharya2024learning}, additional algorithm steps are required in this case to ensure that the consensus variables $y_i$ are appropriately initialized.
+For details, see lines 2-6 in Algorithm~\ref{alg:basic_admm}.